nintendaii/LeaderboardTest/README.md

 ### Utils
 Provides assembly helpers and component exntentions.
 ## Module.Common
-Serves as the 3rdParty assets and packages container and provides Constant variables (`GlobalConstants1 static` class).
+Serves as the 3rdParty assets and packages container and provides constant variables (`GlobalConstants` static class).
 ## Module.PopupService
 Serves as the codebase for popups initialization from Addressables system.
 Contains original PopupService with several modifications (explained later in the README).
 ### Addressables